 eSIM plan data for Lebanon is currently limited.
 We are actively verifying coverage and pricing from providers.
 Check back soon for updated plan comparisons.

-Pros: Lowest price per GB, fast activation, Lebanon coverage on Touch.
+Pros: Lowest price per GB, fast activation, Lebanon coverage on Touch, Alfa.
 Cons: Newer brand, smaller community than Airalo.

 How we evaluated plans for Lebanon